 Some users report that the action driving looks great but is actually too easy.
 The game does most of the heavy lifting for you, making some levels unsuitable for replay.
 The police chases can feel uneventful.
 You race in a linear fashion, passing checkpoints under a time constraint; there are no exciting off-roading diversions or hairpin turns down alleys.

 We’ve done our best to “steer” you in the right direction, but only you can decide which racing experience is ideal for your playing habits.
 If you prefer realism, then consider F1 2017 or Assetto Corsa.
 If you like smashing things up, FlatOut 4 or Burnout Paradise Remastered may work best.
 If you have kids, try Cars 3 – you may find yourself still playing after the little ones have gone to bed.
-Cost may also come into consideration for you; the games listed in this review can typically be purchased for $20 to $40.
-We’re confident our list includes your dream racing game.
+Cost may also come into consideration for you; the games listed in this review have a range of price tags.
+However, we’re confident our list includes your dream racing game.
 Happy speeding!